swcarpentry/git-novice/episodes/03-create.md

 Switched to a new branch 'main'
 ```

+To interact with Git, we can also use the [Rstudio Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).
+The Terminal tab is next to the Console tab.
+Click on the Terminal tab and a new terminal session will be created (if there isn’t one already).

+In the Rstudio Terminal,
 We can check that everything is set up correctly
 by asking Git to tell us the status of our project: